Artanejp/common_source_project-fm7/source/readme.qt.txt

      "Qt4 is obsolete, will be updated no longer".

   c.
 All of virtual machines of upstream (@Apr 13, 2016) are ported to Qt.
   d.
+Implement socket feature using by MZ-2500, but not enough to test (；´Д｀)
+  e.
 Now using GCC-6 with Link Time Optimize to build for distrubuted binaries.

 6. Upstream repositry:
       https://osdn.jp/projects/csp-qt/